razkut78/hexlet-git/README.md

-'Hello, Hexlet!
-How are you?'
+'Hello, Hexlet!'
+"# hexlet-git"
+'no code no pain'